jwmarb/nurl/README.md

 ### Running the Application

 Ensure that all three services (frontend, backend, database) are up.
 To access the application, simply go to `http://localhost:5173` in your web browser.
 Do not go to `http://localhost:8080` directly, as the frontend is responsible for routing and serving the application.
+To serve in one port, look into building the docker image which will contain both the backend and frontend in one package.

 ## Deployment